 TH1 and TH2 are a type of lymphocytes responsible for coordinating the cellular immune response.
 TH cells secrete small proteins called cytokines, which are active agents in the induction of the immune response.
 There is a close interaction between TH1 and TH2 cytokines production.
 During pregnancy there is shift from TH1 to TH2 response that functionally induces maternal tolerance to the developing embryo.
 Increased levels of TH1 cytokines are associated with pregnancy loss, preterm labour or pre-eclampsia3.
 Women with recurrent miscarriage have been shown to have increased TH1 levels compared with women that go on to have successful pregnancies4.
 Specific immune therapy is available for altered TH1/TH2 cytokines ratio cases.

 iGLS Immunology Map is performed in an endometrial biopsy sample on luteal phase for the diagnosis and, in a blood sample, for the therapy follow up.
-The endometrial biopsy sample can be obtained in parallel with the biopsy for our endometrial receptivity analysis, ER-Map® test (at LH+7 in a natural cycle or at P+5.5 in an HRT cycle).
+The endometrial biopsy sample can be obtained in parallel with the biopsy for our endometrial receptivity analysis, ER Map® test at LH+7 in a natural cycle or P+5.5 in a HRT cycle.
 Samples are analysed under a flow cytometer.
 This is a biophysical technology employed to detect immunological markers and cell counting.
 It allows simultaneous multiparametric analysis of the physical and chemical characteristics of several millions of cells in a few minutes.
 If abnormal levels of immune cells are detected, immune therapy suited for each patient can be offered.
 These immune treatments can improve the reproductive outcome of patients, increasing the chances of embryo implantation and reducing the probability of miscarriage.

 Our specialised team can discuss with you the therapy options available for patients showing high levels of NK cells, shifted ratios of Th1/Th2 or low levels of activated regulatory T-cells.